infracourse/web/content/assignments/project.md

 While we encourage you to be creative and deploy custom applications you may have written, the necessary development skills to do so are out-of-scope for the course.
 Final projects that deploy existing web or network software in a way that takes advantage of cloud services to meet the demands of scale still satisfy requirements and are eligible to receive full credit.

 **Note**: We're publicizing the below as requirements that your final project must fulfill.
-We will shortly add a grading rubric, some more example project ideas (which you may use directly), and an example report for Yoctogram.
+We will shortly add a grading rubric, some more example project ideas (which you may use directly).
 Later in the quarter, we'll also publish submission instructions for the project.

 ## Examples